Edward Francis Bouchee

 - Died January 23, 2013 in Phoenix, AZ USA

 First baseman Ed Bouchee played seven seasons in the majors.
-He began his career with great promise, finishing second in Rookie of the Year Award voting, but following some off-field legal problems, he was out of the majors by his 30th birthday.
+He began his career with great promise, finishing second in the 1957 National League Rookie of the Year Award voting, but following some off-field legal problems, he was out of the majors by his 30th birthday.

 A rare Montana-born major leaguer, Bouchee moved with his family to Spokane, Washington during World War II.
 After one year at Washington State University, he began his pro career with the Spokane Indians of the Western International League in 1952, hitting .319 in his rookie season.
 He then spent two years of service in the U.S. Army during the Korean War and was purchased by the Philadelphia Phillies prior to the 1955 season.
 With the Schenectady Blue Jays that summer, he hit .313 with 22 home runs.
 The following season, 1956, he posted a .294 average while hitting 17 homers for the Miami Marlins of the International League.
 He earned a late-season call-up to the majors that fall, hitting .273 in 9 games for the Phillies.

 Bouchee became Philadelphia's Opening Day first baseman in 1957 and went on to hit .293 with 17 home runs and 76 RBIs while appearing in all 154 games.
-He was runner-up to teammate Jack Sanford for the Rookie of the Year Award and earned top National League rookie honor from The Sporting News.
-However, during the offseason, he was arrested and charged with indecent exposure after he exposed himself to young girls.
-He pled guilty, underwent psychiatric counseling, and rejoined the Phillies in July.
-After sub-par partial season in 1958, he bounced back to hit .285 with 15 homers in 1959.
+He was runner-up to teammate Jack Sanford for the Rookie of the Year Award and earned top National League rookie honors from The Sporting News.
+However, during the off-season, he was arrested and charged with indecent exposure after he exposed himself to young girls.
+He pleaded guilty, underwent psychiatric counseling, and rejoined the Phillies in July of 1958.
+After a sub-par partial season, he bounced back to hit .285 with 15 homers in 1959.

 Bouchee's son, Chris Bouchee, played two seasons in the Phillies organization.